manasesjesus/c8y_hw_mqtt/JavaScript/README.md

 ### Hello World of Cumulocity MQTT

-JavaScript code of the tutorial available at http://10.23.50.41:9778/guides/device-sdk/mqtt#hello-mqtt-javascript
+JavaScript code of the tutorial available at https://cumulocity.com/guides/device-sdk/mqtt#hello-mqtt-javascript

+#### Run the application
+Open the index.html file in a browser.